 Powerful and resilent

 Road Map Project partners have been working together to create and coordinate programs for young people to finish their secondary education, receive a range of wraparound supports, and transition to postsecondary or career training.
 In the 2013-14 school year, there were only three reengagement programs serving 800 opportunity youth.
-In 2019, more than 23 programs are working together as a network.
+As of 2019, more than 25 programs are working together as a network.